-Purslane is committed to taking the sustainable path in a largely eco-hazardous industry.
-We consistently implement new methods of reducing waste, attend workshops highlighting eco friendly practices, and form partnerships with businesses that help companies in the food and events industry decrease our global footprints.
+Purslane is committed to taking the sustainable path in a largely environmentally-unfriendly industry.
+We consistently implement new methods of reducing waste, attend workshops highlighting eco friendly practices, and form partnerships with like-minded businesses to decrease our carbon footprint.

 Embracing local products